cfortuner/openai-node/README.md

 ### Streaming completions

-Streaming completions (`stream=true`) are not natively supported in this package yet, but [a workaround exists](https://github.com/openai/openai-node/issues/18#issuecomment-1369996933) if needed.
+Streaming completions (`stream=true`) is now natively supported in this package, please find [an example](https://github.com/openai/openai-node/issues/18#issuecomment-1371279689) if needed.

 ## Upgrade guide

 All breaking changes for major version releases are listed below.

+### 4.0.0

+- Upgrade to axios 1.x

 ### 3.0.0